 Rules and Information

-The NIU Business Olympics is a day-long event hosted by NIU’s College of Business in the DeKalb campus’s Barsema Hall.
+The 2021 NIU Business Olympics will be a virtual event hosted by our College of Business.
 Aimed at high school and community college students, the NIU Business Olympics event offers multiple business-related competitions to teams.

 While teams (ranging from 1-5 members) may register for up to three competitions, they must complete this form only once.
-Team composition is not required to remain constant across the competitions, but team members may not switch between teams (For example, Amanda and Cody can register for the first competition, and then Amanda, Juan, and Jordan may can register for the second competition; but Cody can’t join a different team in the second competition). -- Direct any questions to Sarah Marsh.
+Team composition is not required to remain constant across the competitions, but team members may not switch between teams (For example, Amanda and Cody can register for the first competition, and then Amanda, Juan and Jordan may register for the second competition; but Cody can’t join a different team in the second competition).

 Rules of the Competition

 - Students must attend a high school or community college (home-school teams are also welcome).

 - A faculty adviser per team is strongly encouraged.

 - Individuals or teams are invited to participate in up to three competitions.
 Team size cannot exceed five members.